 Buying a Home

 This one is a big deal – and a big commitment.
 Most people own their homes for at least five years.
 To help avoid added costs such as PMI, put down at least 20% of the purchase price.
-In addition to keeping your mortgage costs lower, it also helps ensure you don’t sign up for a bigger mortgage than you can handle.
+In addition to keeping your mortgage costs lower, it also helps ensure you don’t sign up for a mortgage you can’t handle.

-If interest rates drop by more than 1% of where they were when you bought your house, it might be time to refinance.
+If interest rates drop by more than 1% from where they were when you bought your house, it might be time to refinance.

-If you’re looking for a variable-rate mortgage, be careful.
+If you’re looking at variable-rate mortgages, be careful.
 They may make sense if you only plan to live there for a few years, assuming the rate will remain the same the entire time you own the property.

 No one wants to work forever.
 Unless you’re nearing retirement age, putting 10% to 20% of your income towards retirement is a simple number to work with and ensures money is regularly being set aside.